Last Updated on January 13, 2022

-In previous posts, we’ve discussed the high cost of rehab, and how it can discourage people from getting help.
-Attending a rehabilitation facility can also be an issue of time and privacy.
-For many people, skipping work and putting their personal lives on hold is not a possibility.
-This helps create a situation in which many people don’t look for assistance until their drinking is taking a serious toll on their lives.
+In previous posts, we’ve discussed the high cost of rehab, and how it often discourages people from getting help.
+Time and privacy can also pose a challenge: For many people, skipping work and putting their lives on hold to attend rehab is not an option.
+This may be a major reason why many people don’t look for assistance for problem drinking until it’s taking a serious toll on their lives.
 With the development of telemedicine, this no longer needs to be the case.
 “Rehab at home” has now become an affordable possibility throughout much of the United States.

 There are many rehabilitation facilities out there, but how many people really know what the word “rehab” means?
-As John Oliver points out in his 20 minute segment on the rehabilitation industry, the definition of rehab has become increasingly vague.
-In fact, many programs offer services that have little basis in science.
-With costs ranging from $7,500 to $80,000 per month, and surprisingly low success rates, it is understandable if some people are skeptical of the idea of rehab.
+As John Oliver1 points out in his 20 minute segment on the rehabilitation industry2, the definition of rehab has become increasingly vague.
+With little regulation, it turns out that many treatment centers are offering services that have little basis in science.

-Telemedicine also eases time limits.
-The National Institute on Drug Abuse recommends people spend at least 90 days in treatment to get lasting results.
 If you feel you cannot afford this kind of interruption in your life, you aren’t alone.
 With telemedicine, however, you can continue to meet with your coaches and doctors for as long as you need to.
-“Rehab at home” fits into your schedule, and is affordable enough that you can stick with it.
+Online “rehab at home” fits into your schedule, and is affordable enough that you can stick with it.

 How Rehab at Home Works

-Ria Health’s telemedicine program begins with meeting a doctor over video chat, and coming up with a treatment plan together.
+In the case of Ria Health’s telemedicine program, “rehab at home” begins with meeting a doctor over video chat, and coming up with a treatment plan together.
 Once you decide on a path forward, you will get access to a number of tools via your smartphone, including:

 - Weekly one-on-one online meetings with a certified addiction coach